nusolar/training-f23/src/system/goals.md

 is to write comprehensive tests.
 A common technique is end-to-end testing, which tests a system holistically, attempting to accurately mimic real operation.
 This project will involving incrementally creating test suites to validate our software.
-Those working on this project may explore modelling the car's operation as a state machine, where various effects (e.g. a cable being jostled lose) are represented by state transitions.
+Those working on this project may explore modeling the car's operation as a state machine, where various effects (e.g. a cable being jostled lose) are represented by state transitions.